code-IM-perfect/AutoBrightness/readme.md

 - Does all this with **every** connected monitor

 ## TODO
+- Add config and flags to configure parameters
 - Make the transition smooth
 - Get rid of the `brightnessctl` dependency on Linux
 - Disable it when videos are being played